Slurm Gang Scheduling

 Every multi-rank framework (PyTorch DDP, Horovod, JAX pjit, Megatron) bootstraps over a collective communication layer that requires all ranks to participate before any can proceed.
 The bootstrap protocol is approximately:

-Without gang scheduling, the workaround is per-job: framework-specific timeouts, retry logic, application-level barriers.
+Without gang time-slicing, the workaround for co-scheduled jobs is per-job: framework-specific timeouts, retry logic, application-level barriers.
 Operationally messy and per-team.
-Gang scheduling moves the fix to the scheduler so every job benefits.
+The gang flag moves the fix to the scheduler so every job benefits.

 How Slurm gangs interact with backfill and fair-share